microsoft/pxt-adafruit/docs/reference/radio/receive-number.md

 ### Returns

-* the first  [number](/reference/types/number) that the micro:bit received.
+* the first  [number](/reference/types/number) that the @boardname@ received.
 If it did not receive any numbers, this function will return `0`.

 ### Example: Simple number receiver

-This example receives the number broadcasted another micro:bit and shows it as a bar graph.
+This example receives the number broadcasted another @boardname@ and shows it as a bar graph.

 ```blocks